Robert V. Remini: Other work

 Remini also wrote biographies of other prominent Americans of the early 19th century, namely Martin Van Buren, Henry Clay, Daniel Webster, John Quincy Adams, and Joseph Smith.
 His 1991 biography of Clay, entitled Henry Clay: Statesman for the Union, was well received.
 Brian Boylan of the Los Angeles Times credits Remini for the ability to write a fair biography of Clay even after his extensive work on Jackson, who was Clay's "bitter enemy."
 Remini "treats Clay with such affection and care that after half a century of being a vague name in pre-Civil War American history, Henry Clay springs to life in all his fascinating brilliance."
 Historian Otis A. Singletary writes that the biography of Clay was "thoroughly researched and written in a lively and engaging style."

 The biography of Webster, published in 1997 as Daniel Webster: The Man and His Time, won the D. B. Hardeman Prize.
 A review by Richard Latner states:

 In 2008, Remini published A Short History of the United States, which was just under 400 pages long.
 According to a book review:

 His last work was At the Edge of the Precipice: Henry Clay and the Compromise that Saved the Union (2010).
+The book focuses on Henry Clay's role in engineering the Compromise of 1850.
 In a review of the book, Russell McClintock praises Remini for his engaging writing style and depiction of Clay, which he calls "both heroic and credible," but accuses him of overemphasizing the importance of compromise and overlooking times when it did not work.
 McClintock summarized his thoughts by calling the book "a concise and lively account of a critical but understudied episode that, while it breaks no new scholarly ground, does raise valuable points about the importance of compromise in republican government."